davidomotoso/Eatly-Landing-Page/README.md

 ## Contributing

 Contributions to the project are welcome.
 If you find any issues or want to add new features, you can submit a pull request.

+## Note

+### Tailwind Configuration Files

+#### The `tailwind.config.dev.js` File

+---

+The `tailwind.config.dev.js` file serves as a placeholder file for developers.
+Its purpose is to simplify the configuration process of `tailwindcss`.
+Within this file, you will find various CSS objects that can be customized and configured based on your specific needs.
+Feel free to add your own properties and tweak the configurations according to your project requirements.

+#### The `tailwind.config.js` File

+---

+The `tailwind.config.js` file is where the actual configuration for `tailwindcss` resides.
+It is the primary file where you can make modifications to Tailwind's default configuration.
+By referencing and importing the CSS objects defined in the `tailwind.config.dev.js` file, you can easily customize and extend the configuration of Tailwind CSS.

+Please note that the `tailwind.config.dev.js` file is not required for the functionality of `tailwindcss`, but it serves as a convenient tool to streamline the configuration process for developers.